American Turkish Friendship Association

 American Turkish Friendship Association (ATFA) is a non-profit non-governmental organization founded in 2003 by members of the Gülen movement, made up of followers of the Islamic cleric Fethullah Gülen.
 Its stated goal is addressing the social and cultural needs of Turkish and American people living in the Washington D.C.
 Metropolitan Area.

-ATFA's headquarters is at 3949 University Dr. Fairfax, Virginia 22030.
-ATFA also has 5 chapters in Virginia State located in Sterling, Charlottesville, Richmond, Newport News, and Norfolk.
+ATFA's headquarters is at 14120 Newbrook Dr. Chantilly, Virginia, Virginia 20151.